AhmedAliabd/Assignment_2_MarkDownParser/Markdown.md

 This is some regular text
 **This is some bold text**
 *This is some italicized text*
-> This is a block quote
+> This is a block quot
+---